Ph.D. Student Handbook

 Admission to Candidacy (A Exam)

-To advance to doctoral candidacy, doctoral programs are required by the Graduate Faculty Code of Legislation to have an A exam, which can be completed after two semesters of registration and must be completed before the start of the seventh semester.
+To advance to doctoral candidacy, doctoral programs are required by the Graduate Faculty Code of Legislation to have an A exam, which can be completed after two semesters of registration and must be scheduled through the Graduate School and completed before the start of the seventh semester.
 However, EEB recommends students take their A Exam by the end of the 5th semester.
 EEB does not require a Field-appointed member attend exams.

 - Purpose and Structure: The purpose of the A Exam is to evaluate a student’s ability and preparedness to successfully conduct PhD level research, and to assess a student’s knowledge base in areas directly relevant to the thesis.
 A student submits a thesis proposal to the special committee two weeks in advance of the oral exam.
 The oral exam consists of a defense of the proposal, and a broader examination of the student’s knowledge base in areas directly relevant to the thesis.
 The oral exam will begin with an oral presentation of the proposal, and will be followed by questions from committee members.